Editorial · PetScored desk · May 10, 2026

 “Vet-recommended.”

-This usually comes from a paid market-research survey.
+Start here, because this is the phrase you see most.
+It usually comes from a paid market-research survey.
 A brand commissions a survey of veterinarians, asks something narrow like “which premium dry dog food do you recommend most often?”, picks a self-flattering category, and prints the result on the bag.
-The footnote in fine print, if you find it, will usually say something like “Among veterinarians who recommend a premium dry dog food.”
-The denominator is doing all the work.
+Look for the footnote in fine print.
+If you find it, it will usually say something like “Among veterinarians who recommend a premium dry dog food.”
+That little phrase is doing all the work.
+The food only has to win inside a category the brand chose.

 “Veterinarian-formulated.”

-This means at least one veterinarian was involved in formulating the recipe.
-That veterinarian may or may not be a board-certified veterinary nutritionist (ACVN-credentialed).
-Most are not.
-A veterinarian general practitioner has the same nutrition training as any general-practice vet, which is to say minimal and not equivalent to a nutritionist’s.
+This one sounds stronger, and it can be, but read it carefully.
+It means at least one veterinarian was involved in formulating the recipe.
+Here is the catch: that vet may or may not be a board-certified veterinary nutritionist, the ACVN-credentialed kind, and most are not.
+A general-practice vet has the same nutrition training as any other general-practice vet, which is to say not much, and not the same as a specialist’s.

-What you actually want, if you want a nutrition expert in the room, is “formulated by a Diplomate of the American College of Veterinary Nutrition (DACVN)” or equivalent.
-There are only a few hundred such specialists in North America.
-Their names show up on a handful of brands.
-PetScored credits this signal under Brand Trust.
+If what you want is a real nutrition expert in the room, here is the phrase to hunt for: “formulated by a Diplomate of the American College of Veterinary Nutrition (DACVN)” or equivalent.
+There are only a few hundred of these specialists in all of North America, so their names show up on just a handful of brands.
+When they do, we credit it under Brand Trust.

 “Vet-approved” / “Endorsed by veterinarians.”

-The single regulated nutrition claim on a U.S. dog food bag is the AAFCO adequacy statement.
-“Animal feeding tests using AAFCO procedures substantiate that [product] provides complete and balanced nutrition for [life stage].”
-That is the line.
-It is the only place a regulator is saying anything about the food.
+Here is where to put your attention instead.
+The single regulated nutrition claim on a U.S. dog food bag is the AAFCO adequacy statement, and it reads like this: “Animal feeding tests using AAFCO procedures substantiate that [product] provides complete and balanced nutrition for [life stage].”
+That sentence is the one place a regulator is saying anything at all about the food.
+Everything else on the front is the brand talking; this is the part that has to be backed up.

-The weaker version, “[product] is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for [life stage],” is also a regulatory claim, but it is calculation-based rather than feeding-trial-based.
-PetScored credits the feeding-trial version more heavily.
+You will also see a weaker version: “[product] is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for [life stage].”
+That counts as a regulatory claim too, but it rests on calculation rather than an actual feeding trial.
+The food was designed to hit the numbers on paper, not fed to dogs to confirm it works.
+We credit the feeding-trial version more heavily for exactly that reason.

-Therapeutic diets — the ones your vet sells from the back room and that require a prescription — are clinically endorsed in the strong sense.
+So where does a vet actually stand behind a food?
+Therapeutic diets, the ones your vet sells from the back room and that require a prescription.
 Hill’s Prescription Diet, Royal Canin Veterinary Diet, Purina Pro Plan Veterinary Diets, Blue Buffalo Natural Veterinary Diet.
-These are veterinarian-supervised therapeutic products with feeding trial data, intended for specific medical conditions.
-PetScored does not score them — they are outside the over-the-counter category and require veterinary oversight.
+These are veterinarian-supervised products with feeding trial data behind them, built for specific medical conditions.
+We do not score them, and that is on purpose: they sit outside the over-the-counter aisle and call for veterinary oversight, which is a conversation for you and your vet, not a number from us.